brian-p-ray/text-captcha/README.md

 # Text Captcha jQuery plugin

+**Can now be used more than once per page**

 This came about because I was building a website and one of the goals was to have no images on the entire site.
 I didn't want to use something like recaptcha for human testing.
 It allows for both alphabetic and mathematic testing.
-There is also a method for simple **jQuery Validate** integration
+There is also a method for simple [jQuery Validate](http://bassistance.de/jquery-plugins/jquery-plugin-validation/) integration

 ## Text testing
 For text testing, it gives a random string of letters and asks the user to sort them by alphabetic order, reverse alphabetic order or backwards from the way they are displayed